On-Page Optimization: The Complete Checklist 2026

 H3--H6: Subsections

-Use H3--H6 for further subdivisions within H2 sections.
-Maintain the hierarchy: An H3 always falls under an H2, an H4 under an H3.
+Use H3-H6 for further subdivisions within H2 sections.
+Maintain the hierarchy: an H3 always follows an H2, and an H4 follows an H3.

 - H1: On-Page Optimization Checklist